fehmituran/Rest-Api-Application/readme.md

-## GoIT Node.js Homework04 Authentication/Authorization
+## GoIT Node.js Homework05 Avatars

 This Rest API is a simple Web API.
 This API contains a full set of CRUD (Create, Read, Update, Delete) operations for our tasks.
 MongoDb and Postman was used for this API, Add user authentication/authorization logic using JWT, pagination for the collection of contacts and filter contacts by favorite field.
 Added uploading user picture